Learning HTML by yourself

 Now the computer knows that that location on the page is called “glob”, and that it’s right at the start of the big glob.

 Now you put a link to take the person there.
-When they click on the following, they will instantly be taken to the place on the page where the glob name code is; in this case, the start of all of that info:
+When they click on the following, they will instantly be taken to the place on the page where the glob name code is.

 I’ve included everything you’ll need at this point in time to make a quality web page, and there’s still quite a bit of advanced stuff you can learn later on.